ssslolololo1112/Worst-Executor-Ever/README.md

 Open-source? : No

-Virus? : No it is not a virus [ if you put the .zip file in virus.total, it will show alot of flags but those are false positives every executor has false positives no matter what i think ]
+Virus? : No it is not a virus [ if you put the .zip file in virus.total, it will show alot of flags but those are false positives every executor has false positives no matter which executor you download ]

 Q and A